DevTechnosys-ReactNative/RNTemplate/src/config/README.md

 # RNTemplate

-This Folder contains all confiq variables of application.
+This Folder contains all config variables of application.